sympa-community/gpldoc/man/Sympa-Message.3.md

     1 if signature is successfully verified.
     0 otherwise.
     `undef` if something went wrong.

+- is\_signed ( )

+    _Instance method_.
+    Checks if the message is signed.

+    **Note**:
+    This checks if the message has appropriate content type and header parameters.
+Use check\_smime\_signature() to check if the message has properly signed content.

+    Currently, S/MIME-signed messages with content type
+    "multipart/signed" or "application/pkcs7-mime" (with smime-type="signed-data"
+    parameter) are recognized.
+    Enveloped-only messages are not supported.
+    The other signature mechanisms such as PGP/MIME have not been supported yet.

+    Parameters:

+    None.

+    Returns:

+    `1` if the message is considered signed.
+    `0` otherwise.

 - personalize ( $list, \[ $rcpt \], \[ $data \] )